SarahSkileth64/Sarah-s-Universal-EEPROM-Programmer/README.txt

-this is currently a WIP and only supports the AT28HC256E-70JU-T on a PA0214C will update as more pull requests come in/more EEPROMs get supported i know this setup kinda stinks
+this is currently a WIP and only supports the AT28HC256E-70JU-T on a PA0214C will update as more pull requests come in/more EEPROMs get supported i know this setup kinda stinks this EEPROM Programmer is designed to be run off an Ardunio Mega R3 and comes in two parts.
+"Control" and "Base"